JSeawell/Smallsh/README.md

 # Smallsh
-## CS-344 (Operating Systems I) Program
+> CS-344 (Operating Systems I) Program

+## Description:
-This program runs a custom shell script, similar to bash.
+> This program runs a custom shell script, similar to bash.
 Smallsh includes a command line prompt, input and output redirection, foreground and background processes, and three built-in commands: `cd`, `status`, and `exit`.
 All other commands are handled by an `exec()` function.
 Smallsh also handles comments.

 ## How to compile and run:
 > Please compile, run, & test my program3: smallsh code using the following instructions: